13 Visualising data with ggplot2

 13.4.2 Bivariate Bar Charts through geom_bar()

-We have learn how the geom_bar()
+We have learn how the geom_bar() carries out a summarisation on

 un-aggregated or granular data and draws plots for us.
 To tweak the

-summary function, as per our requirement, we used y
+summary function, as per our requirement, we used y position

 aesthetic.
 But in same granular data, we may sometimes require to